neurodynamic/react_rails_webpack/README.md

 7. Set the dev server hostname ([instructions](#setting-the-dev-server-hostname))

 ### Add example page

 1. Run `rails g react_rails_webpack:create_example_page`
 2. Start the Rails server (run `rails server`)
-3. Go to `localhost:3000/greeting` to see your React/Rails integration in action
+3. Go to [localhost:3000/greeting](localhost:3000/greeting) to see your React/Rails integration in action

+### Suggested Development Workflow

+1. Write and test new components by running the webpack dev server with the command `npm run start` (note: the base html page for the webpack dev server is based on the html provided to `context.defaultTemplate` in the [webpack.config.js](lib/react_rails_webpack/client/webpack.config.js) file)
+2. When components are working

 ## About